luije87/documentation/application_conversations.rst

 Messaging Permissions
 ---------------------

-There are different permissions about who is allowed to message who.
+There are different permissions about who is allowed to message whom.

 Messages from Employers
 #######################